dev-prabhat/cobra-chrome-extension/README.md

 - Quotes changing on every refresh
 - Add your main focus of the day.
 - Add/delete items to todo list
-- TODO : Publish on chrome webstore
+- TODO : Publish on Chrome WebStore

 ## Try out the extension without installing locally